Mumbai Central Jail

-The Mumbai Central Prison, also referred to as Arthur Road Jail, was built in 1926, and is Mumbai's largest and oldest prison.
+The Mumbai Central Jail, also referred to as Arthur Road Jail, was built in 1926, and is Mumbai's largest and oldest prison.
 It houses most of the city's prisoners.
 It was declared a Central Jail in 1972.
 Although its name was changed to Mumbai Central Prison, it is still often referred to as Arthur Road Jail.
 The jail occupies 2 acres of land.

 Location

 The jail is located near Jacob Circle/Sat Rasta, between the Mahalaxmi railway station and Chinchpokli railway station and the Jacob Circle monorail station in the southern part of the city.
 It is now surrounded by residential property renting for Rs 12–25,000/sq foot, while commercial property is leased for Rs 30–60,000/sq foot.

 Conditions

 The jail was originally built to accommodate 800 prisoners but the average number of inmates is 2900—far exceeding its capacity in terms of space, sanitation and other facilities.
 It is often reported that the jail is overcrowded, and there have been proposals to build another such facility in the eastern suburbs of Mankhurd to ease the load on the jail.

 The State Human Rights Commission had often suggested that the prison be decongested.
 Furthermore, a committee which was appointed to inspect the security of the jail has suggested that the prison be shifted due to many high rise constructions around the jail.

 In June 2021, during the COVID-19 pandemic, the superintendent of the prison wrote to BMC to ask them to start a vaccination drive for the prisoners.

 In July 2021, eight new barracks were added to the jail which could house 200 additional inmates.
 There were several delays in construction, which lasted five years, due to shortage of funds.
 This was done in an attempt to alleviate the overcrowding situation, something that the prison authorities were frequently criticized for.